-1.9 Most pupils are British Muslims of south Asian origin.
-Data provided by the school from nationally standardised tests and internal assessments indicate that the ability of the pupils is broadly average.
-The school has identified two pupils as having special educational needs and/or disabilities (SEND), which include sensory impairments, neither of whom receive additional specialist support.
+1.10 Pupils come from a range of backgrounds from families living mainly in the south of England.
+National standardised data provided by the school indicate that the ability profile of the pupils in the school is average.
+The school has identified 140 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, of whom 71 receive specialist support.
 No pupil has an education, health and care (EHC) plan.
-No pupils are identified as having English as an additional language (EAL).
-Specific academic pathways and opportunities to enter competitions are available for more able pupils and those with particular talents.
+Eleven pupils who speak English as an additional language (EAL) receive help with their English language skills.
+Data used by the school have identified 91 pupils as being the most able in the school's population, and the curriculum is modified for them.